tim-mehlhorn/KB-Editing/src/pages/index.md

 disclaimer: '(Tim: Please remove this now that you''ve been so kind to add it.)'
 intro:
   blurbs:
+    - text: |-
-    - text: "Basic: Proofreading and general\r review of readability\n\n\n\nHeavy: Proofreading and in-depth\r review of readability"
+        Basic: Proofreading and general review of readability

+        Heavy: Proofreading and in-depth review of readability
       title: COPY EDITING
       image: /img/coffee.png
     - text: "Review for grammar, spelling,\r and punctuation"